Excision of Ganglion Surgery

 Any pre-assessment tests performed are aimed to make the risks as low as possible.
 Contact your doctor should you be worried about symptoms you are experiencing following the removal of the ganglion cyst.

 The surgery does not guarantee that it will not return.
 Ganglion cysts are harmless and can generally go away on their own, after a needle aspiration or surgery.
 It is likely that you will make a full recovery following the procedure.
 The possibility of the ganglion returning are low but not impossible.

 At One Healthcare we can book you in to see a specialist Orthopaedic Hand Surgeon, usually within 48 hours, for an initial consultation.
 Ganglion excision is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire

 You can use your private medical insurance or pay for your Excision of Ganglion Surgery treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.